rodmonic/DragonWoodAI/README.md

 #### Experiments

 Our aim with all of these networks is to beat the rule based approach so to give me a number to aim for I ran the algorithm but only used the rule based approach, this gave me an average score of around 14 per game.
 For all of our experiments we need for the AI to be able to get more than this to say we have been successful.

+#### Experiment 1

-My initial experiments weren't very successful and resulted in an average fitness of around 2-3 with a best fitness of 4.
-After analysis of the code and what actions the network was no selecting I found the following problems
+My initial runs weren't very successful and resulted in an average fitness of around 2-3 with a best fitness of 4, nowhere near our target of 14.
+After analysis of the code and reviewing the actions the network was taking I found the following problems

-- The network was selecting options where it was weren't mathematically possible.
-I.e. the total card score was greater than any possible dice score.
+- The network was selecting options where it was weren't mathematically possible to win. i.e. the total card score was greater than any possible dice score.
 Interestingly this is what my children used to do.

 - The encoding had some bugs in that meant it wasn't presenting a consistent state.